Immigration Policy as a Practical Libertarian

 Currently - the Worst of Situations.
 Currently, there are several factors that contribute to southern US border crossings being the worst of all possible immigration situations.
 First, large numbers of people are crossing outside of official border crossings.
 Second, outdated and bureaucratic work visa and green card regulations prevent immigrants from obtaining jobs.
 Third, undocumented immigrants still receive philanthropic and government safety net subsidies.
 Fourth, the so-called 3/10 rules virtually assure that illegal immigrants who have been here for over a year will continue to be illegal; it incentivizes remaining illegal.
 Fifth, understaffing has created huge backlogs in processing green cards, work visas and asylum cases.

 Staffing.
-Fifth, staffing for immigration processing must be increased.
-For example, the number of judges dealing with asylum cases is far too small.
-It may be possible to have short training for new judges and use volunteers to reduce the backlog.
-The five recommendations above will eventually take the pressure off of border patrol and immigration caseloads.
+Staffing for immigration processing must be increased.
+One way to achieve this is by creating a processing expedition fee.
+For example, a $2,000 or $3,000 fee would undercut the costs of coyotes transporting illegal immigrants to the border.
+This would more than pay for additional staffing.
+This could be done at safe points in Mexico.
+The recommendations above will eventually take the pressure off of border patrol and immigration caseloads.
 In particular, as more work visas and green cards are granted the number of asylum cases will fall.
 However, there may need to be more staffing for border patrol as a transition step.

 Conclusion.
 It is critical to recognize that immigration is the heart of America; over 98% of our population are immigrants or the descendants of immigrants.
 Job postings are still near record highs and the unemployment rate has been less than 4% since 2021.
 In 1870 (when my grandfather was born) the combined birth rate and immigration rate was 5.2% per year; today the birth rate is 1.2%.
 In order to reach a combined birth-immigration rate of 1870 would require 13.2 million immigrants per year.
 To reach half that level (2.6%) would require 4.6 million immigrants per year.
 American needs critical changes to its immigration policy.